jamesbeamie/fastfoods_api/README.md

  ### DESCRIPTION
  - This API has end points that allows the user to place a new order for food,
- - get a list of orders, get a specific order and update order status.
+ - get a list of orders, get a specific order and update order status and delete the order.

 ### How to run the application locally:
 - change directory on your terminal to the virtual environment